Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 1 (Fundementals)

 This section is about the basic concepts of operators and operands.
 I knew pretty much all of this from java.
-Its really just what order math is done in which is pemdas of course, using parentheses for altering that order and stuff.
+It's really just what order math is done in which is PEMDAS of course, using parentheses for altering that order and stuff.

 ## Section 2 (Arithmetic Operators)